mishapadidar/alpha_particle_opt/lab_notebook.md

 # Lab Notebook

 ## TODO:
-- make the quasi-symmetry plot
+- quasi-symmetry plot
+  - regenerate data with more step sizes
+  - determine if QA direction is changing or not.
+  - replot.
+- timing plot
+  - regenerate data with new config
-- regenerate and plot the timing data
+  - regenerate plot
 - accuracy plot
   - make a QMC curve
   - regenerate plot